lucianlorens/api-python-weather/README.md

 `source activate env_django`

 Windows:
-`env\Scripts\activate`
+`env_django\Scripts\activate`

 then install the dependencies using
 `pip install requirements.txt`

+To run the application use:
+`python manage.py runserver`

+If you made any changes to the application you can use:
+`python manage.py migrate` to make database migrations

-Other way:
+Alternative way:
 Using docker do a `docker-compose up` in the root folder of the project.

 [wip]